paulwratt/tr-replacement/README.md

 -Z              use repeating "background" replacement of <string> with `-S` instead of SET2 -R              reverse initial input string
 -r              reverse final output string
--W              write chracters excluded from `-a` in final output
+-W              also write the characters excluded from `-a` in final output
 ```
 The switches with `n` and `m` work the same as `{n,m}` does in regular expresions, so:
 `tr2 -a 10 a A   ` will only apply matches to the first 10 characters, discard the rest.